 For all periods up to and including the year ended December 31, 2010, AGT prepared its financial statements in accordance with Canadian generally accepted accounting principles (GAAP).
-These consolidated interim financial statements for the three months ended March 31, 2011 are the first AGT has prepared in accordance with International Financial Reporting Standards (IFRS) for periods beginning on or after January 1, 2011 as described in the accounting policies.
+These consolidated interim financial statements for the three and six months ended June 30, 2011 are the second AGT has prepared in accordance with International Financial Reporting Standards (IFRS) for periods beginning on or after January 1, 2011 as described in the accounting policies.
 In preparing these financial statements, AGT's opening statement of financial position was prepared as at January 1, 2010, AGT's date of transition to IFRS.
 An explanation of how the transition to IFRS has affected the reported financial position, financial performance and cash flows of AGT is provided in note 22.

-These interim financial statements should be read in conjunction with AGT's 2010 annual financial statements, which were prepared in accordance with GAAP and in consideration of the IFRS disclosures included in Note 3 to the interim financial statements.
+These interim financial statements should be read in conjunction with AGT's 2010 annual financial statements, which were prepared in accordance with GAAP and in conjunction with the IFRS disclosures included in Note 3 to these interim financial statements.
+Note 22 discloses IFRS information for the year ended December 31, 2010 not provided in the 2010 annual financial statements.

-The consolidated interim financial statements were approved and authorized for issue by the Board of Directors on May 30, 2011.
+The consolidated interim financial statements were approved and authorized for issue by the Board of Directors on August 10, 2011.